 - Lock your elbows at the top.
 You want to tuck 45° at the bottom.

 - Raise your chest up before lowering yourself.
-And you want to raise your chest between reps when you get to the top.
+Also, you want to raise your chest between reps when you get to the top.

 - Push your shoulders back and down.
-You do not want to shrug or let them roll forward.
+You don’t want to shrug or let them roll forward.

 - You torso must be at a slight incline for balance.
 Leaning slightly forward while you lower yourself.

 - Don’t over-arch your lower back.
 Stay neutral.
 You need a straight line from shoulders to knees.

 - Bend your knees and cross your feet.
 If you have high bars you can keep your legs.